hkbuttar/matchstate/notebooks/README.md

 # Research Notebook

-`research.ipynb` is a pre-executed narrative walkthrough of the full project (Steps 1-12), reusing the already-fitted artifacts under `data/processed/` where possible and refitting live (Dixon-Coles, the Bayesian model, GBM) where a real, visible computation adds value.
-It's a companion to the modular codebase, not a replacement for it -- the production code and full documentation live in each step's own module (`baseline/`, `bayesian/`, `possession_value/`, `features/`, `models/`, `calibration/`, `market/`, `backtest/`, `tests/`), each with its own README.
+`research.ipynb` is a pre-executed narrative walkthrough of the full project, reusing the already-fitted artifacts under `data/processed/` where possible and refitting live (Dixon-Coles, the Bayesian model, GBM) where a real, visible computation adds value.
+It's a companion to the modular codebase, not a replacement for it -- the production code and full documentation live in each module (`baseline/`, `bayesian/`, `possession_value/`, `features/`, `models/`, `calibration/`, `market/`, `backtest/`, `tests/`), each with its own README.

-Includes every substantive finding from the project, not just the headline numbers: both bugs caught and fixed during development (Step 3's `arviz` rounding default, Step 9's DataFrame row-alignment issue), the formation-leakage finding from Step 6, the player-quality validation (Özil) from Step 5, and Step 12's synthetic test suite -- including the two tests that failed instructively on first attempt (Dixon-Coles parameter recovery at realistic sample sizes, and the xT model's flat-grid result from a synthetic construction with no turnover risk) before being fixed and turned into documented findings rather than just passing quietly.
+Includes every substantive finding from the project, not just the headline numbers: both bugs caught and fixed during development (`bayesian/`'s `arviz` rounding default, `market/`'s DataFrame row-alignment issue), the formation-leakage finding from `models/`, the player-quality validation (Özil) from `features/`, and `tests/`'s synthetic test suite -- including the two tests that failed instructively on first attempt (Dixon-Coles parameter recovery at realistic sample sizes, and the xT model's flat-grid result from a synthetic construction with no turnover risk) before being fixed and turned into documented findings rather than just passing quietly.

 Re-run with: